dotfurther/Open-Discover-WhitePaper-1/README.md

 ### Table 2: Collection Document Totals by File Type
 - 'FileType' column contains the identified file (document) format type.
-- 'Document Count' is the total number of documents that are not NIST or Excluded (includes duplicates)
+- 'Document Count' is the total number of documents per the file format type (includes all document records).
 - 'Original Document Count' is de-deduplicated count of 'Document Count'
 - All document size columns are in giga-bytes (GB)